Is it cheaper to cook or dine out this Thanksgiving?

 “That narrowing of the gap means some Thanksgiving dishes at your favorite restaurant are closer in price to your food at home, which could save you time and energy… In other words, you could spend about the same on a dish at a restaurant as you would preparing it at home,” the study says.

-For some food staples, the report by Wells Fargo noted a 32.5% change in egg prices, a 25% change for butter.
-Fruits and vegetables, up 7.3%, have the lowest cost increase in the Thanksgiving basket.
-Turkey, the star of the Thanksgiving meal is one of the biggest expense items, forecasted to be 23% higher in price than this time last year.
+For some food staples, the report by Wells Fargo noted a 32.5 percent change in egg prices, a 25 percent change for butter.
+Fruits and vegetables, up 7.3 percent, have the lowest cost increase in the Thanksgiving basket.
+Turkey, the star of the Thanksgiving meal is one of the biggest expense items, forecasted to be 23 percent higher in price than this time last year.
 One reason for the cost increase of turkey is recent avian flu issues which are affecting the poultry industry.

 “Dining out can be costly, but it may be a better value this year than one might expect.
 Rising commodity costs impact grocery stores more directly than restaurants.
 The price of a meal at a restaurant includes factors such as overhead and labor, but commodity ingredients are a smaller percentage of a restaurant’s total costs,” states the research study from Wells Fargo.